-For letter-size mail, nonletter-size mail in sacks, and palletized mail, the following standards apply:
+[7-28-13] For letter-size mail, nonletter-size mail in sacks (or flat trays when permitted), and palletized mail, the following standards apply:

 - a.
-All pieces in each mailing must be in the same processing category. - b.
-Letter-size pieces must be bundled under 22.2 and prepared in trays under 22.5.
+All pieces in each mailing must be in the same processing category. - Letter-size pieces must be bundled under 22.2 and prepared in trays under 22.5.
 Trays prepared under this section may subsequently be palletized under 705.8.0. - c.
 Nonletter-size pieces must be bundled under 22.2.
 Bundles placed on pallets must meet additional bundling criteria under 705.8.0. - d.
-Bundles of nonletter-size pieces must be sacked or palletized (except under 23.4.2) under one of the following: - Sacked under 22.6, except that a nonbarcoded price mailing that is part of a mailing job that also contains a barcoded mailing must be sacked as described in 22.1.2. - 2.
-Palletized under 705.8.0, 705.10.0, 705.12.0, or 705.13.0. - e.
-Sacks prepared under 22.6, Sack Preparation-Flat-Size Pieces and Parcels, may subsequently be prepared on pallets under 705.8.0. - f.
+Bundles of nonletter-size pieces must be prepared under one of the following: - 1.
+Sacked under 22.6 or trayed (for flats) under 22.7, except that a nonbarcoded price mailing that is part of a mailing job that also contains a barcoded mailing must be prepared as described in 22.1.2.

+- 2. Palletized under 705.8.0, 705.10.0, 705.12.0, or 705.13.0. - e.
+Sacks prepared under 22.6 (or flat trays under 22.7) may subsequently be prepared on pallets under 705.8.0. - f.
 All pieces must be sorted together to the finest extent required under the applicable sortation standards described above.

-22.1.2 Additional Standards for Nonletter-Size Sacked Mailing Jobs Containing More Than One Mailing
+22.1.2 Additional Standards for Nonletter-Size Mailing Jobs Containing More Than One Mailing

-The following standards apply:
+[7-28-13] The following standards apply:

 - a.
-Mailings prepared in sacks that are part of a mailing job that includes a carrier route, barcoded price, and nonbarcoded price mailing must be prepared under one of the options listed below.
-Machinable nonbarcoded price pieces may be cobundled with machinable barcoded price pieces under the standards in 705.11.0. - 1.
-The carrier route mailing must be prepared under 13.0, Carrier Route Eligibility, and 23.0, Preparing Carrier Route Periodicals, and the barcoded price and nonbarcoded price mailing must be prepared under 705.9.0. - 2.
-All three mailings in the mailing job must be prepared under 705.10.0. - Mailings prepared in sacks that are part of a mailing job that includes a barcoded price and nonbarcoded price mailing must be prepared under the cosacking standards in 705.9.0. - c.
-Sacked mailing jobs that contain only a carrier route mailing and a nonbarcoded price mailing may be separately sacked, or may be prepared using the merged sacking option under 705.10.0. - d.
-Sacked mailing jobs that contain only a carrier route mailing and a barcoded price mailing may be separately sacked under 23.0 and 25.0, or may be prepared using the merged sacking option under 705.10.0.
+Mailings prepared in sacks (or for flats, in flat trays) that are part of a mailing job that includes carrier route, barcoded price, and nonbarcoded price mailings must be prepared under one of the options listed below.
+Machinable barcoded and nonbarcoded pieces may be cobundled together under 705.11.0. - 1.
+The carrier route mailing must be prepared under 13.0 and 23.0, and the barcoded price and nonbarcoded price mailing must be prepared under 705.9.0, or - 2.
+All three mailings in the mailing job must be prepared under 705.10.0. - b.
+Mailing jobs that include a barcoded price mailing and a nonbarcoded price mailing must be prepared under the "cosacking" standards in 705.9.0. - c.
+Mailing jobs that contain only a carrier route mailing and a nonbarcoded price mailing may be separately prepared under 23.0 and 22.0 or may be prepared using the merged option under 705.10.0. - d.
+Mailing jobs that contain only a carrier route mailing and a barcoded price mailing may be separately prepared under 23.0 and 25.0, or may be prepared using the merged option under 705.10.0.